-If you want to read more about how to build self-esteem and Self-Talk or our other free psychological tools, see the psychology section of our website, which is listed on the menu/navigation buttons, to the left of this page.
+If you want to read more about how to build self esteem and Self-Talk or our other free psychological tools, see the psychology section of our website, which is listed on the menu/navigation buttons.
 Self-Talk works by replacing some thoughts with better thoughts.

 First, stop being critical of yourself.
 Stop thinking and saying negative things about yourself.
 Just ignore your inner critic and carry on ignoring it.

 Second, frequently think or say to yourself positive things about yourself whether you believe them or not.
 In other words, fake it until you make it.
 If you begin acting the part, you will become the part!

 When you begin treating yourself with respect and kindness, positive thoughts and words, as if you deserved to be treated that way, gradually you will come to believe it.

 "Act the part and you will become the part" holds true for many things in life.

 Many others have pointed this out, including philosophers like Aristotle and writers like Shakespeare.

 If you act a part long enough you'll eventually not be acting any more.